egemenimre/satmad/docs/about.rst

 Current Status
 ---------------

-Current functionality is rather limited, but already you can start initialising TLEs (see :ref:`tle-intro` Section) and propagate the orbit using a SGP4 Analytical Propagator (see :ref:`sgp4-intro` Section).
+Current functionality is:

+-   Initialising an orbit with a TLE (see :ref:`tle-intro` Section)
+-   Propagating the orbit via SGP4 propagator (see :ref:`sgp4-intro` Section)
+-   Harnessing the extensive `Astropy <http://www.astropy.org>`_ functionalities (e.g. finding azimuth and elevation over a ground location and coordinate frame transformations)

 What's New?
 -----------